inform-us/requirements_specifications/rules/rass.md

 5. if latest reading 'not set':'not set'
 6. if latest reading 'not applicable': 'not applicable'
 7. if latest reading 'non-numerical':'non-numerical'
 8. if none of the above: 'fallthrough'
+9. n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
+This is explained to user in ? button.
 ---
 # SPC CHARTS
 ## RASS- Weekly percentage RASS target compliance